magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-the-cart-with-an-empty-telephone-number-via-graphql.md

 <ins>Steps to reproduce</ins>:

-1. Create a simple product
+1. Create a simple product.
 1. Go to **Stores** > **Configuration** > **Customers** > **Customer Configuration** > **Name and Address Options** and set the Show Telephone as Optional
 1. Create an empty cart via GraphQL request.
     ```GraphQL